CursorCore: Assist Programming through Aligning Anything: : Fine-tune LLMs to align anything

 \subsection{Base models}

 We fine-tune existing base LLMs to assist with programming tasks.
 Over the past few years, many open-source foundation models have been trained on large code corpora sourced from GitHub and other platforms, demonstrating strong performance in coding.
-We choose Deepseek-Coder \cite{guo2024deepseekcoder}, Yi-Coder \cite{ai2024yi} and Qwen2.5-Coder \cite{hui2024qwen25coder} series, which we refer to as \modelname-DS, \modelname-Yi and \modelname-QW2.5 series after training.
+We choose the base versions of Deepseek-Coder \cite{guo2024deepseekcoder}, Yi-Coder \cite{ai2024yi} and Qwen2.5-Coder \cite{hui2024qwen25coder} series, as fine-tuning is generally more effective when applied to base models rather than instruction models.
+After training, we refer to them as \modelname-DS, \modelname-Yi and \modelname-QW2.5 series.
 Deepseek-Coder has achieved state-of-the-art performance on numerous coding-related benchmarks over the past year, gaining wide recognition.
 Yi-Coder and Qwen2.5-Coder are the most recently released models at the start of our experiments and show the best performance on many benchmarks for code now.
 These models are widely supported by the community, offering a good balance between size and performance, making them suitable for efficient experimentation.
 For ablation experiments, we use the smallest version, Deepseek-Coder-1.3B, to accelerate the process.
 We use a chat template adapted from ChatML \cite{chatml} to model \conversationname during training, as detailed in \Cref{appendix:chattemplate}.
+Training details can be found in \Cref{appendix:trainingdetails}.